UP National College of Public Administration and Governance

-The University of the Philippines - National College of Public Administration and Governance (UP - NCPAG), a degree-granting unit of the University of the Philippines Diliman, is the first school of public administration and public policy in Asia and the top educational institution in the said academic field and practice in the Philippines.
-It was established in 1952.
+The National College of Public Administration & Governance (NCPAG) is a public administration and public policy research & educational unit under the University of the Philippines Diliman.
+It was established on June 15, 1952 as the Institute of Public Administration, the first of its kind in Southeast Asia.

-The college also serves as headquarters-secretariat of the Eastern Regional Organization for Public Administration (EROPA) and the Association of Schools of Public Administration in the Philippines (ASPAP).
+The college offers undergraduate and graduate-level diploma and degree programs, alongside various executive and certificate courses offered by its research centers.

 History

 UP-NCPAG traces its roots to the Institute of Public Administration (IPA), which was established on June 15, 1952, after the University of the Philippines entered into an agreement with the University of Michigan in the United States to aid the former in providing technical assistance in the field of public administration as part of the Bell Mission's recommendations.
 For its first four (initially two) years, the IPA was under American leadership.